Integration

 Mainnet

-Payments support USDC on Solana and Base networks by default.
-Please confirm that your connected wallet matches the correct network in your account settings.
+Payments support USDT/USDC on EVM and SVM networks 2.
+Payout assets Please confirm that your connected wallet matches the correct network in your account settings.

 On/Off-Ramps support 450+ assets across 30+ networks.
 When creating Ramp orders, ensure that your selected asset type matches the corresponding wallet address.